aleksa3009/OrangeHRMTesting/TestPlan/OrangeHRM_Test_Plan.md

 - Produce comprehensive QA artifacts: Test Plan, Test Cases, Bug Reports, Execution Results
 - Utilize GitHub Issues for bug tracking and reporting practices
 - Complete all testing activities within six (6) workdays, ready for inclusion in a QA portfolio
+- Ensure all artifacts are version-controlled and publicly available in GitHub repository

 ---